The AI Race

 To make sense of this apparent contradiction, we must take a closer look at exactly how the AGI race is unfolding: Who are the participants?
 What are their motivations?
 What dynamics emerge from their beliefs and interactions?
 How does this translate to concrete actions, and how to make sense of these actions?
 Only by doing this can we understand where the AGI race is headed.

-In The AGI race is ideologically driven, we sort the key actors by their ideology, explaining that the history of the race to AGI is rooted in “singularitarian” visions of using superintelligence to control the future.
+In The AGI race is ideologically driven, we sort the key actors by their ideology, explaining that the history of the race to AGI is rooted in “singularitarian” beliefs about using superintelligence to control the future.

-In These ideologies shape the playing field, we argue that the belief that whoever controls AGI controls the future leads to fear that the “wrong people” will end up building AGI first, creating a strong selection pressure for actors who are willing to race and neglect any risk or issue that might slow them down.
+In These ideologies shape the playing field, we argue that the belief that whoever controls AGI controls the future leads to fear that the “wrong people” will end up building AGI first, leading to a race dominated by actors who are willing to neglect any risk or issue that might slow them down.

 In The strategies being used to justify and perpetuate the race to AGI are not new, we argue that in order to reach their goals of building AGI first, the AGI companies and their allies are simply applying the usual industry playbook strategies from Tobacco, Oil, Big Tech, to create confusion and fear they then use to wrestle control of the policy and scientific establishment.
 That way, there is nothing in their way as they race with abandon to AGI.